 The Rubicon Trail in Lake Tahoe is a picturesque 16 mile out and back hiking trail located along the shores of Emerald Bay in South Lake Tahoe.
 The Rubicon hiking trail encompasses two beautiful state parks: Emerald Bay State Park and DL Bliss State Park.

 Not to be confused with the 4×4 Rubicon Trail also located in the Lake Tahoe vicinity.
 While an off-roading adventure sounds fun too, that’s not what this post is about.

-And may I highly recommend that you hike this trail because it’s stunning!
 There is no need to hike the entire trail on the same day unless you’re feeling particularly ambitious.
 Instead pick a portion of it and you will not be disappointed.

 The trail can be steep in some sections, but it never feels like you’re climbing up a seemingly endless incline.
 Most of it is like walking a rolling hill, covered of course by towering pine trees.

 Depending on the section you choose, you could pass by a waterfall, a Scandinavian mansion, sandy beaches, and/or large boulders.

 Now that I’ve thoroughly convinced you to add the Rubicon hiking trail to your South Lake Tahoe itinerary, let’s dive into the logistics of completing this hike!